msalitu/iota-nelson-node/README.md

 Or add a new seed *DO NOT USE YOUR MAIN WALLET SEED* to get dynamically unused addresses

+Check your CarrIOTA Field node and donate to other nodes here: http://field.carriota.com

 ### Start the node

 Enter the iota-nelson-node folder